VolkerFitzpatrick Wins £50 Million Cambridge Science Park Expansion, Dirac Building Sets the Pace for UK R&D

 Features: Low-carbon construction, flexible workspace layouts, shared collaboration areas, cutting-edge building services

-Delivery Partners & Key
+Delivery Partners & Key Stakeholders

 Developer/Owner: St John's College, Cambridge